dapr/docs/concepts/security/README.md

 When deploying on Kubernetes, you can use regular [Kubernetes RBAC]( https://kubernetes.io/docs/reference/access-authn-authz/rbac/) to control access to management activities.

 When deploying on Azure Kubernetes Service (AKS), you can use [Azure Active Directory (AD) service principals]( https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals) to control access to management activities and resource management.

-## Component secrets

-Dapr components uses Dapr's built-in secret management capability to manage secrets.
-Please see the [secret topic](../secrets/README.md) for more details.